thebigstorm18/amaretto-android/README.md

 ## Current state

 At the moment, we don't have plans to continue with the development of Mutequi.
-If you're interested in work with the sources of the Android application, [contact me (Toni Prada)](mailto:toniprada@gmail.com).
+If you're interested in working with the sources of the Android application, [contact me (Toni Prada)](mailto:toniprada@gmail.com).
 You can contact me to ask about the amaretto project (api, web frontend, app) too, and I will you put in contact with the whole team.

 ## Contributors